 Once you have your emergency plan, you must teach it to your staff and practice it regularly.
 Everyone must understand their role in mitigating disastrous consequences.
 It’s important to drill your staff on such steps as evacuation, sheltering in place and lockdown.

 Depending on the results of your threat assessment, you may want some staff members to attend active shooter training, disaster preparedness training or other types of emergency training.

 Disasters come infrequently, but when they do, you must be ready for them.
 That’s why it’s important to regularly practice and drill with your staff, and make updates to the emergency plan whenever anything changes at your facility.
 Never let your guard down.

-Response covers not only how you react to the threat itself — which depends on preparation — but also how you behave directly after the threat has been removed.
-Police, firefighters and ambulances may be called to the scene — have you named a point person to help emergency personnel triage the injured?
+Response covers not only how you respond to the threat itself — which depends on preparation — but also how you respond directly after the threat has been removed.
+Police, fire fighters and ambulances may be called to the scene — have you named a point person to help emergency personnel triage the injured?
 And a backup person, in case that person becomes incapacitated?

 After every disaster or emergency, leaders look to the recovery stage.
 In some instances, such as with tornadoes or bombs, the only recovery possible is rebuilding.
 Other times repairs can be made and extra help called in to keep a business running or get it started again.

 Depending on the type of emergency your business or residential building suffered, you may be eligible for federal, state or local funds.
 Appoint someone ahead of time to spearhead the process for applying for these funds.
 Make sure they have familiarized themselves with how it’s done so they can begin immediately.